Skip to main content

 • Teacher created materials

-• Testing materials - This excludes standardized tests except when permitted by the Ohio Department of Education and/or the testing agency to provide accessible formats of testing materials.
+• Testing materials - This excludes standardized tests except when permitted by the Ohio Department of Education and Workforce and/or the testing agency to provide accessible formats of testing materials.

 The hardware and software are not to supplant the districts/agency responsibility to purchase braille textbooks.